 1) React without thinking!

-Good, bad, or indifferent, an offer, no matter how low, is not the time to chastise the other agent or their clients, nor give a hypothetical over-hyped reaction from the seller who has not yet even seen it.
+Good, bad, or indifferent, an offer, no matter how low, is not the time to chastise the other agent or give a hypothetical overhyped reaction from the seller who has not yet seen it.

-The worst thing an agent can do is create any sort of expectation of how that offer will be received and what the response might be.
+Buyers, you never know what might be in sellers’ heads.
+The worst thing an agent can do is create any expectation of how that offer will be received and the response.

 2. Make assumptions and posture